Glasgow Royal Infirmary

 The Glasgow Royal Infirmary (GRI) is a large teaching hospital.
 With a capacity of around 1,000 beds, the hospital campus covers an area of around 20 acre, and straddles the Townhead and Dennistoun districts on the north-eastern fringe of the city centre of Glasgow, Scotland.
 It is managed by NHS Greater Glasgow and Clyde.
-It was originally opened in 1794, with the present main building dating from 1914.
+It was originally opened in 1794, with the present main building dating from 1914, with a major extension completed in 1982.

 History

 Founding of the infirmary

 A Royal Charter was obtained in 1791 granting the Crown-owned land to the hospital.
 The infirmary was built beside Glasgow Cathedral on land that held the ruins of the Bishop's Castle, which dated from at least the 13th century but had been allowed to fall into disrepair.
 George Jardine, Professor of Logic, was appointed the first manager in January 1793.

 Designed by Robert and James Adam, the original Royal Infirmary building was opened in December 1794.
 The original Adams building had five floors (one underground) holding eight wards (giving the hospital just over a hundred beds) and a circular operating room on the fourth floor with a glazed dome ceiling.
 After a number of additional buildings were added, the first in 1816, a specialist fever block in 1829 and a surgical block in 1860.